Lyons, New York

-Lyons is a town in Wayne County, New York, United States.
+Lyons is a town in and the county seat of Wayne County, New York, United States.
 The population was 5,682 at the 2010 census.
 It is named after Lyon, France.

 The Town of Lyons is in the south-central part of the county and contains a hamlet also named Lyons, formerly a village.
-It is located on the Erie Canal, and is the county seat of Wayne County.
+It is located on the Erie Canal.

 History

 The area was part of the Pulteney Estate.
 Settlement began circa 1789.
 The region was originally known as "The Forks."
 The Town of Lyons was formed from the Town of Sodus in 1811.
 The Erie Canal was completed as far as Lyons by 1821.

 In 1825, the size of the town was reduced upon the formation of the Town of Arcadia.